Connect with us

 Follow the steps to access W3 Total Cache and clear cPanel File Usage.

-• Click “Performance” from your WordPress dashboard sidebar.
+• Click on the “Performance” from your WordPress dashboard sidebar.

 • It will show you a message, “All caches successfully emptied“.